 What Are the Returns on Gold?

-Given those interest rates, would you be likely to make money borrowing to invest in gold?
+With current interest rates, would you make money borrowing to invest in gold?
 Gold returns can vary greatly depending on the time period.

 For example, in the past year, gold has increased in price by more than 8 percent.
 That might make you want to rush out and buy gold, but you should know that in the past three years, gold has increased in price by 13.5 percent, which works out to an annual return of 4.3 percent – less than the amount you would have likely paid to borrow money over those three years.